 - 1. The right to be told whether the information exists - 2.
-The right to receive the information (subject to the provisions of the Act) - 3.
-The right of internal and external appeal on any aspect of the way the request has been dealt with.
+The right to receive the information (subject to the provisions of the Act)

+3. The right of internal and external appeal on any aspect of the way the request has been dealt with.

 A request for information may be received anywhere in the organisation.
-It must be made in a permanent form (e.g., in writing or email).
+It must be made in writing (for example letter, email, online form, social media).
 It does not have to mention the Act by name.